Qazaqstan (TV channel): Kókshe

 Akmola regional branch of "Kazakhstan" RTRC was founded on September 21, 1999, after the transfer of the administrative center of Astana Akmola region Kokshetau.
 The TV channel aired for the first time on October 4, 1999.

-Some of the popular broadcasts include «Tanymal», «Myñ bır söz» Natal’i Dement’evoi, «Sağynyş» Gakku Asylbekkyzy, «Mektep TV» Dany Abdrahmanovoi i Korganbeka Konysbaiuly, «Toçka zreniia» i «Vopreki vsemu» Razy Mantaevoi, «Qoğam jäne dın» Serika Jetpiskalieva, «Press Room» Aynagwl’ Temirzanovoy, «Jigerı jasymağandar» Makpal Aybabïnoy.
+Some of the popular broadcasts include Tanymal, Myñ bır söz Natal’i Dement’evoi, Sağynyş, Gakku Asylbekkyzy, Mektep TV, Dany Abdrahmanovoi i Korganbeka Konysbaiuly, Toçka zreniia, Vopreki vsemu, Razy Mantaevoi, "Qoğam jäne dın" Serika Jetpiskalieva, "Press Room" Aynagwl’ Temirzanovoy, "Jigerı jasymağandar" Makpal Aybabïnoy.

 Aqtóbe

-Aktobe regional branch of Qazaqstan Radio and Television Corporation started broadcasting on October 28, 1960.
+Aktobe regional branch of Qazaqstan Radio and Television Corporation started broadcasting on 28 October 1960.
 The TV channel broadcasts in the city of Aktobe, as well as in nearby settlements within 40 km from the city.
 Broadcasts are aired 14 hours a day.

 Atyraý

-Atyrau regional branch of RTRC "Kazakhstan"broadcasts in the city of Atyrau, as well as in nearby settlements.
+Atyrau regional branch of Qazaqstan broadcasts in the city of Atyrau, as well as in nearby settlements.
 Total weekly broadcast time is 119 hours.
 It includes 80 hours of broadcasts in Kazakh language, which is 68% of the total broadcasting.
 Original broadcasts account for 45 hours a week, or 38% of total broadcasting.